CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 flag: FLAG

 ```
 This request targets the /fetch/headers endpoint on the private host, and includes the template injection exploit in the goofy_exploit header.
-The intended_exploit header is included to show that it works as well, but is not used in the final exploit.
+The intended_exploit header is included as well.

 By running this script, when we have the server running locally, we get the following output:
 ```